-Why Regular Attendance is so important:
+Why Regular Attendance is Important

 Learning: - Any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning.
 Any pupil's absence disrupts teaching routines so may affect the learning of others in the same class.
 Ensuring your child's regular attendance at school is your legal responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.

 Safeguarding: - Your child may be at risk of harm if they do not attend school regularly.
-Safeguarding the interests of each child is everyone's responsibility and within the context of this school, we will adhere to 'Working together to Safeguard Children' (March 2013): Protecting children from maltreatment.
+Safeguarding the interests of each child is everyone's responsibility and within the context of this school, we will adhere to Keeping Children Safe in Education 2021:

-Preventing impairment of children's health or development.

-Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care.

-Taking action to enable all children have the best life chances.
+- Preventing impairment of children's health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children have the best life chances.